-CHM.120 General Chemistry 2 3
+CHM.120 General Chemistry 2 3 2

 This is the second course finishing the year's study of general chemistry.
-Primary emphasis is placed upon qualitative and quantitative instrumental techniques involving visible ad infrared spectroscopy, and gas chromatographic analysis.
+Primary emphasis is placed upon qualitative and quantitative instrumental techniques involving visible and infrared spectroscopy, and gas chromatographic analysis.
 Special emphasis is given to chemical thermodynamics, electrochemistry, and other selected topics as time permits.

-Prerequisites: CHM.110
+Offered: Spring Prerequisites: CHM.110